alexgstf/snakegame/index.md

     let food = { x: 0, y: 0 };
     let score = 0;
     let wall = 1; // Wall on by default
+    let hasPlayed = false; // Track if the game has been played

     // Load fruit and snake head images const fruitImage = new Image();